TheLastCylon/ecosystem/documentation/examples/dice_roller/client.md

     print(f"Received: [{tcp_response.uid}]")
 ```

-In our imports, the important thing here, is the import of `QueuedRequestHandlerResponseDTO`
+In our imports, the important thing here, is the import of `QueuedEndpointResponseDTO`

 This is so that our use of the `sender` decorator, can have a response DTO type to work with.